 The Tennessee Valley Authority (TVA) is providing this Request for Proposal (RFP) to solicit Proposals (as defined below in “Resort and Services”) from qualified candidates to develop, operate, and maintain Fontana Village Resort (Resort), a resort in Graham County, North Carolina, under a commercial recreation easement.

-After evaluation of Proposals, TVA anticipates executing a commercial recreation easement and other potential ancillary agreements with one successful offeror.
-The term “company” as used herein is inclusive of any type of legal entity, and shall not be read as limiting entity types.
+After the evaluation of Proposals, TVA anticipates executing a commercial recreation easement and other potential ancillary agreements with one successful offeror.
+The term “company,” as used herein, is inclusive of any type of legal entity and shall not be read as limiting entity types.

 |Interviews (if any)||TBD|

 |Award Date(s) (if any)||TBD|

 All offerors are responsible for submitting Proposals, as well as any modifications or withdrawals to Proposals, by the Proposal Due date and time set forth above.
 Any Proposal or modification received by TVA after the Proposal Due date and time set forth above is late.
 TVA expressly reserves the right in its sole judgment not to consider such Proposal or modification thereto.